IamLimaEchoEcho/streaming-03-rabbitmq/README.md

 1. Include your name and the date.
 1. Imports always go at the top, just after the file docstring.
 1. Imports should be one per line - why?
+    Readability and if errors occur, it is easier to diagnose.
 1. Then, define your functions.
 1. Functions are reuable logic blocks.
 1. Everything the function needs comes in through the arguments.
 1. A function may - or may not - return a value.
 1. When we open a connection, we should close the connection.
 1. Which of the 4 files will always close() the connection?
+    Both the v1_emit_message and v2_emit_message will always close the connection.
 1. Search GitHub for if __name__ == "__main__":
 1. How many hits did you get?
+    40M in code
 1. Learn and understand this common Python idiom.

 ## Reference